-This suite of Standards, together with their amendments, are referred to collectively in this Verification Method as "NZS 1170".
+This suite of Standards, together with their amendments, are referred to collectively in this Verification Method as "AS/NZS 1170".

-- 2.2 The requirements of NZS 1170 are subject to the following modifications. - 2.2.1 Material Standards Where NZS 1170 calls for the use of appropriate material Standards, only those material Standards referenced in this Verification Method B1/VM1 are included.
-Use of other Standards with NZS 1170 must be treated as an alternative means of verification.
+2.2 The requirements of AS/NZS 1170 are subject to the following modifications.

+2.2.1 Material Standards Where AS/N7S 1170 calls for the use of an

+AS/NZS 1170 calls for the use of appropriate material Standards, only those material Standards referenced in this Verification Method B1/VM1 are included.
+Use of other Standards with AS/NZS 1170 must be treated as an alternative means of verification.